ffelipelimao/1M-row-challenge/README.md

 ## Challenge

-- 1M rows with les than 200ms with p99
+- 1M rows with less than 200ms with p99

 ## Proposal